istio/istio.io/content/blog/2019/performance-best-practices/index.md

 Both of these exceptions will go away in a future Istio release, when [Mixer V2](https://docs.google.com/document/d/1QKmtem5jU_2F3Lh5SqLp0IuPb80_70J7aJEYu4_gS-s) moves all policy and telemetry features directly into the proxies.

 Next, when testing Istio's data plane performance at scale, it's important to test not only at increasing requests per second, but also against an increasing number of **concurrent** connections.
 This is because real-world, high-throughput traffic comes from multiple clients.
-The [provided scripts](https://github.com/istio/tools/tree/76e3cb2488303316c8511a3ebe9676828c9d4765/perf/benchmark#example-2) let you perform the same load test with any number of concurrent connections, at increasing RPS.
+The [provided scripts](https://github.com/istio/tools/tree/81cc22348059bb17ad9c2f571018e78780a1bbf5/perf/benchmark#run-performance-tests) allow you to perform the same load test with any number of concurrent connections, at increasing RPS.

 Lastly, our test environment measures requests between two pods, not many.
 The client pod is [Fortio](http://fortio.org/), which sends traffic to the server pod.